dEajL3kA/dependencies.py/README.md

 python3 dependencies.py [OPTIONS] input [input ...]

 positional arguments:
   input              The input file(s) to be processed

-options:
+optional arguments:
-  -h, --help     show this help message and exit --recursive    Recursively analyze shared library dependencies --json-format  Generate JSON compatible output --no-indent    Do not indent the generated JSON (requires --json-format) --no-filter    Do not ignore certain unresolved symbols --keep-going   Keep going, even when an error is encountered
+  -h, --help         show this help message and exit -r, --recursive    Recursively analyze shared library dependencies -j, --json-format  Generate JSON compatible output --no-indent        Do not indent the generated JSON (requires --json-format) --no-filter        Do not ignore certain unresolved symbols --keep-going       Keep going, even when an error is encountered
 ```

+## Output

+The first column (no indentation) shows the binary, i.e. executable file or shared library, whose dependencies are being analyzed.
+The second column (first level of indentation) shows the "soname" and the resolved path of each shared library that the current binary (column #1) depends on.
+Finally, the third column (second level of indentation) shows the individual symbols that are imported ***by*** the current binary (column #1) ***from*** the current shared library (column #2).
+Symbols that need to be imported by the binary but that could **not** be traced back to one of the required shared libraries, if any, are shown under the `unresolved symbols` label.

+**Note:** By default, only *direct* dependencies are tracked.
+Use the `--recursive` option to enable *recursive* mode!
+This will automatically analyze the dependencies of each required shared library that has been found.

 ## Example